jake-young-dev/advent-of-code/README.md

 # Advent of Code

-This repo will hold the code for the adventofcode challenges for each year
+This repo will hold the code for the adventofcode challenges for each year.
+Certain years may be incomplete as I don't always have time to keep up the calendar after work but may be revisited as brain teasers in the future!

 ## Performance ranks
 | Time | Icon | Count |